eurdoch/pprog/README.md

 When messages go beyond the `max_context` config amount messages will be pruned automatically until total token count is below max.
 When using Anthropic models, dedicated endpoint at `v1/messages/count_tokens` is used to get count.
 For OpenAI/OpenAI-compatible models a conservative estimate of 2 characters / token is used to get count.
 This is because different providers may use different tokenizers behind their OpenAI-compatible API.
 The conversative estimate is also because most of the text will be code which has a lower character / token ratio on average.
 As a general rule of thumb you should set your `max_context` to be around 70% of context length of model.

 If errors occur while the chat is in a tool loop, all tool use and tool result messages following the user request will be pruned and a single empty assistant message will be added to maintain a valid conversation format.
 The error will then be forwarded to user.
 This is a quick hack and will probably change in the future, but is required by constraints of most APIs and how models are trained.
+# priveleged commands
+The model may make tool calls using `execute` that require `sudo` priveleges.
+When this happens, the tool loop will block and wait for user to input password.
+The password prompt will appear in the terminal window where you run `pprog serve`.
+Enter password and press ENTER.
+This happens entirely on the local system where `pprog` was ran.
+Your `sudo` password is never sent in any messages to the model.

 # officially supported models
 - Anthropic models: sonnet-3-5, haiku-3-5